szepeviktor/MediaRon_post-type-archive-mapping/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 3.0.5 =
+Adding ability to remove styles so that you can style your own layout.

 = 3.0.0 =
 Updating REST API for faster loading.
 Adding custom field support (a highly requested feature).
 You may need to clear your cache to see the posts properly.
 There may be some bugs as it's a major release.
 I will address them if you find any.